 Binding is the flattening of the chest tissue through the use of a compression garment, taping, or bandages.
-Binding is used to create a more masculine appearing chest and to ensure clothes fit true to form when wearing t shirts or suits.
-When done correctly binding is a way to help reduce the body dysphoria that trans men and non binary people can experience with having breasts.
+Binding is used to create a flatter chest and to ensure clothes fit true to form when wearing t shirts or suits.
+When done correctly binding is a way to help reduce the body dysphoria that trans men and non binary people can experience with having chest tissue.

 Can binding be dangerous?

-Binding can be dangerous when done incorrectly.
+Binding is perfectly safe when done correctly.
 Health professionals recommend using a specific binding garment, not bandages, and wearing for no longer than 8 - 10 hours at a time.
 We also recommend giving yourself a "day off" wherever possible to avoid injury.
 It is imperative to choose a quality binder that fits correctly to ensure no long term issues develop.